Lake Bosomtwi

 History

-Bosomtwe is a circular lake, caused by a meteor impact a million years ago.
-The sides rise steeply, covered with trees and bush.
-There are various settlements around, mainly fishing and farming villages but also some places to stay.
-Lake Bosumtwi also sometimes spelled Bosomtwe, is a lake formed by an ancient meteorite strike in the Ashanti Region.
+Bosomtwe is a circular lake caused by a meteor impact a million years ago.
+The sides rise steeply, covered with trees and bushes.
+There are various settlements around, mainly fishing and farming villages, as well as some places to stay.
+Lake Bosomtwe, also sometimes spelt Bosomtwe, is a lake formed by an ancient meteorite strike in the Ashanti Region.

-Oral tradition has it that the lake was formed in 1648 when a hunter pursuing and antelope shot and injured the antelope “Otwe” – in the Twi dialect.
-The antelope however continued its run until it disappeared in a small pond ahead.
-The said hunter by name Akora Bompe in shock decided to stay beside the pond and never returned to his town of Asamang.
-He then named the place “Bosomtwe” which in English translates “antelope god.”
-He believed that the water was a god and saved the life of the antelope.
+Oral tradition has it that the lake was formed in 1648 when a hunter pursuing an antelope shot and injured the antelope “Otwe” in the Twi dialect.
+The antelope, however, continued its run until it disappeared in a small pond ahead.
+The said hunter, by the name Akora Bompe, in shock, decided to stay beside the pond and never returned to his town of Asamang.
+He then named the place “Bosomtwe”, which in English translates to “antelope god”.
+He believed the water was a god and saved the antelope’s life.

-Currently, there are about 23,000 people living in the 27 lake communities.
-Each village around the lake area has its own shrine with many visiting to look for spiritual help.
+Currently, about 23,000 people live in the 27 lake communities.
+Each village around the lake has its own shrine, and many visit to seek spiritual help.

-There is a stone at the lake side called Abrodwum Stone and believed to be the spiritual centre of the lake.
-Usually, whenever there is poor yield, it is considered a bad omen, thus sacrifices would have to be made.
+There is a stone at the lakeside called the Abrodwum Stone, believed to be the spiritual centre of the lake.
+Usually, whenever there is a poor yield, it is considered a bad omen; thus, sacrifices would have to be made.

 This deed is undertaken in the presence of the Asantehene.
-In the ceremony, the cow’s innards are offered to the stone and the rest thrown into the water.
-It is a spectacular sight to see the crowd rush into the water with cutlasses and axes to take their share of the meat.
+In the ceremony, the cow’s innards are offered to the stone, and the rest is thrown into the water.
+It is a spectacular sight to see the crowd rush into the water, armed with cutlasses and axes, to take their share of the meat.

 Considering the above belief, Lake Bosomtwi is held sacred by Ashanti traditionalists, though the finer details of its exalted status are rather elusive.
-Some claim that Bosomtwi is where a deity called “Twi” resides.
+Some claim that Bosomtwi is the home of a deity called “Twi.”

 Others believe that it is visited by the souls of the departed on their passage to eternity.
-It is also the sacred water body of the Bosomtwi; one of five divisions in the matrilineal Nton system which the Asante and other Akans believe passes a father’s attributes to his children.
+It is also the sacred water body of Bosomtwi, one of five divisions in the matrilineal Nton system, which the Asante and other Akans believe passes a father’s attributes to his children.

-In former times, it was a taboo to touch the water with iron things, so the people never used conventional boats.
-Till date they move on the lake using the “padua”, a wooden plank that needs a lot of skill to be handled in the right way.
+In former times, it was taboo to touch water with iron objects, so people never used conventional boats.
+To date, they move on the lake using the “padua”, a wooden plank that requires a lot of skill to handle properly.

 What to do

-There is an information centre, where you can find out about the lake and conservation efforts, and also arrange for a boat trip on the lake.
-If you are lucky someone will open a coconut or two for you for a few cedis.
+There is an information centre where you can learn about the lake and conservation efforts and arrange a boat trip on the lake.
+If you are lucky, someone will open a coconut or two for you for a few cedis.

 Videos